slatedocs/slate/source/includes/_api.md

 #### getDescriptionLength(item[, callback])

-Gets the length of description as a JS Number of `item` (a market or event ID).
+Gets the length of description of the specified `item` (item is a market ID or event ID).

 ```javascript
 // branches contract